tejaswigowda/ame470570Spring2024/ASSIGNMENTS/A6/README.md

 - `/tryLogin` - an API that logs the user in
 - `/tryRegister` - an API that registers a new user

+Also please include descriptions of the data that is being passed between the client and the server.

 ## Submission

-Please submit your assignment by pushing your diagram to your GitHub repository.
+Please submit your assignment by pushing your diagram/README.md to your GitHub repository.
+Include code snippets when relevant.